 Some of the slaves had fixed salaries ranging from 10 to 100 Tankas per head.
 There were others who were remunerated through assignments and grants of villages.
 These slaves amassed wealth for themselves and their kinsfolk.
-It is stated that a slave named Bashir Sultani was appointed Muqti of Rapri but he paid no state dues for several years.
-When the matter was reported to the Sultan, he observed thus: "What difference does it make whether it is my property or the property of Bashir?".
+It is stated that a slave named Bashir Sultani was appointed Muqti of Rapri but he paid no dues to the state for several years.
+When the matter was reported to the Sultan, he observed thus: "what difference does it make whether it is my property or the property of Bashir?".